nmlevin11/Project3/lifestyle.md

 Tree-based methods are another modeling option available.
 The methodology for trees is to split the predictor space into regions with different predictions for each region.
+For a continuous response, the prediction for each region is the mean response for the observed values that fall in that predictor region.

 Boosting trees is a way to improve the predictive ability over a single tree fit.
 Boosting is slow fitting of trees where trees are grown sequentially.
-Each tree grown on a modified version of the original data and the predictions update as the trees grow.
+Each tree is grown on a modified version of the original data and the predictions update as the trees grow.
 Boosting typically improves the predictive performance over a single tree fit.

 ``` r
 #Create a boosted tree fit.